 Doctors can also provide corticosteroid injections to treat chalazia, which reduces inflammation.

-However, if the infection spreads to the surrounding skin or the eye itself, this is an emergency.
+If the infection spreads to the surrounding skin or the eye itself, this is an emergency.
 Eye infections can spread quickly and damage eyesight if left untreated.

-Consider seeing an eye doctor if a chalazion does not drain and heal within 1 month.
+Contact an eye doctor if a chalazion does not drain and heal within 1 month.
 The doctor will ask about symptoms and examine the area to rule out other conditions.

 For some people, a doctor may give a steroid injection to reduce swelling.
 This will depend on the location, size, and number of chalazia present.
 Very large chalazia may need lancing.
+Do not try to do this at home.

 If there are signs of a bacterial infection, such as pain or soreness, speak with an eye doctor.
 They may recommend an antibiotic ointment or a course of oral antibiotics.
 If any of the following symptoms occur, seek immediate help: